Laster du ned appen, vil du få all informasjon rett på mobilen. Når du starter, hvilket tog du skal ta, værmelding og smøretips. Appen er gratis!

 Beware of the steep inclination and change in altitude from Finse.
 The climb is 4 kilometers long.
 The air is thin, and a lack of oxygen can become an issue if you start out too hard.
 When going downhill, beware NOT to enter the competition lane.
 Competition runners come at high speed and accidents can easily happen.

-Exercise runners from Haugastøl can start at will between 8.30 AM and 12.30 PM.
-The trails from Haugastøl to Ustaoset are either 25 or 17 kilometers long.
+Exercise runners from Haugastøl can start at will between 8.30 AM and 11.30 PM.
+The trails from Haugastøl to Ustaoset are 25 kilometers long.
 They are prepared for skating technique and are also prepared with tracks.
 From Hellevatn to Ustaoset, runners follow the same lane as the Finse exercise class.

 The trails are prepared by snow groomers from Finse/Haugastøl to Ustaoset on the day of the run.
 If there is a need to refresh the tracks, this will be done by a snow groomer or snow scooters.
 Be aware of this!

 The Skarverennet is the skiing experience of the year during optimal conditions.
 But depending on the weather, it can also be a rough ride.
 If you feel the weather is too rough at Finse before start, it is better to take the train back to Ustaoset/Geilo.
-The train returns to Finse at 11.50 AM.
+The train returns from Finse at 12.16 AM.

 There are first aid teams and radio communications at each drinking station.
 The Red Cross patrols along the trails and snow scooters follow whoever is last on the trail at any given time.
 If for some reason you need to interrupt the race, please contact our safety/health personnel or one of our scooter patrols.
 The start number must still be attached to the runner’s clothes during transport out of the mountains.
 Making sure you follow the trail is your responsibility.
 The Skarverennet assumes no responsibility for you if you do not follow the marked tracks en route to the finish line at Ustaoset.